maheshrajitha/node-mysql/README.md

 # node-mysql
 This is a mysql ORM for node js.
-This orm based on callbacks
+This ORM based on callbacks